Niklas6/ML-asset-pricing/README.md

 ## How to Run

-The project can be run with the following terminal commands:
+My project can be run with the following terminal commands:

 ```bash
 pip install -r requirements.txt